bebop-001/Notes/README.md

 the goals is to have an app that will work from API-19 through whatever is current (API-29 right now)

+*NOTE* app/build.gradle executes calls to git and to PERL.
+I can't see how to make this work under Windows so it currently builds only under Linux.

+Sat Nov 23 12:24:13 PST 2019
+Fixed a crash bug under New File.
+Fixed Save File so it correctly updates the displayed file name.

 Mon Nov 18 11:29:32 PST 2019<br>
 I think the basic functionality is all in place.
 Added file properties menu item and build info menu item.